AFNIC/Mutual-Authentication-via-DANE/DANE-Based-Mutual-Authentication.md

 DANE-based mutual authentication enables using a self- signed certificate with different Root CA’s.
 Thus, each institution can choose its Root CA to sign the certificates and validate dynamically based on DANE client identity.

+### Implementation

+In the [previous] (https://github.com/AFNIC/Mutual-Authentication-via-DANE/blob/main/Experimental-Set-Up.md) experimental setup, there was only one Root CA (which was emulated by Afnic).
+Currently both [TSP and Afnic](https://github.com/AFNIC/Mutual-Authentication-via-DANE/blob/main/Figures/CA_Provisioning_Architecture.png) could have their own respective root CA's.
+The only requirement is that they need to provision in their respective DNS zone, the hash of the X.509 digital certificate as TLSA resource records.